 For the adventurous types, the table below from WCPN shows the CR formulas for other categories.
-Note that the more active is the dog, the higher the multiplication factor is and the higher the CR is accordingly.
+Note that the more active is the dog, the higher the multiplication factor is, and consequently the higher the CR.

-One of the problems with the Waltham approach is that they use some fairly wide ranges for activity duration for a given category of pet.
+One of the problems with the Waltham approach is that it uses fairly wide ranges for activity duration for a given category of pet.
 For example, a typical dog is said to exercise for less than 3 hours per day.
-However, the number of calories that a dog will burn will be much different if they exercise for 30 minutes, or 90 minutes (both of which are less than 3 hours).
+However, the number of calories that a dog will burn will be different if they exercise for 30 or 90 minutes (both of which are less than 3 hours).

 Calories for Weight Loss

 No matter how active your dog is, their weight has a major influence on their daily calorie requirement.
 The bigger they are, the more calories they require.
-But what if you want to have your dog lose weight?
-It’s actually pretty simple.
-A safe way to figure out how many calories to feed your dog to get them to their desired weight is to use their desired weight in the calorie calculation and then use ¾ of this value until they reach their target weight.
-An example will help.
+If you want your dog to lose weight, a safe way to figure out how many calories to feed your dog is to use their desired weight in the calorie calculation, then use ¾ of this value until they reach their target weight.
+Here’s an example.

 Quick Rules of Thumb

-For those who don’t want to break out the calculators, you are in luck.
-Below is a table that shows an estimate of the number of calories, per pound of body weight, dogs of different activity levels would need.
+For those who don’t want to break out the calculators, below is a table that shows an estimate of how many calories per pound of body weight dogs of different activity levels would need.